Court Rules

 Source text: When it is not feasible for a party or other person to convert a document to electronic form by scanning, imaging, or another means, a court may allow that party or other person to file the document in paper form.

-Courts must allow electronic filing of fee waiver applications in proceedings where e-filing is accepted.
+Courts must accept electronic filing of fee waiver applications whenever they accept e-filings.

 Source text: The court must permit electronic filing of an application for waiver of court fees and costs in any proceeding in which the court accepts electronic filings.